 Best pasta shapes for a butter sauce

 This 10 minute sage butter is magic on a filled pasta shape, if you haven't tried making filled pastas before start with my triangoli with a simple ricotta filling.
 It's a really easy beginner shape and the filling is quick and easy.
-If you really want to push the flavour boat out then you can use a meat filling.
-My white pork ragu makes THE BEST ravioli filling ever, just wait for it to solidify in the fridge to make it easy to work with.
-With a sage butter?
-Absolute perfection.
+If you really want to push the flavor boat out then you can use a meat filling.

 Made this recipe and loved it?